Podcast: Play in new window | Download

 Shownotes:

-I’m so excited to be kicking off today’s episode with one of my favorite topics ever—copywriting!
-I am so obsessed with copywriting, it’s one of my favorite things to do, and today I’m going to be sharing some juicy tips to help you make your book marketing sales copy extra juicy!
+I’m so excited to be kicking off today’s episode with one of my favourite topics ever—copywriting!
+I am so obsessed with copywriting, it’s one of my favourite things to do, and today I’m going to be sharing some juicy tips to help you make your book marketing sales copy extra juicy!

-But before we dive into all of that, let’s quickly go over what exactly copywriting is: copywriting is when you write a piece of text with the purpose of selling or advertising a product or service.
+But before we dive into all of that, let’s quickly go over what exactly copywriting is!
+So copywriting is when you write a piece of text with the purpose of selling or advertising a product or service.
 So, in our case, we would use it sell our books, right?

 But, it’s more than just selling a product—it’s also about increasing brand awareness and letting our ideal readers know that our product—our book—is meant for them.
 And so, we encourage them to take action—preferably to buy our book.